 There's also a selection of books about genealogy, including guides for researching family trees.
-This is a reference collection which people are welcome to use on a drop-in basis (with no appointment necessary, but you must book a timed ticket to visit The Box).
+This is a reference collection which people are welcome to use on a drop-in basis (with no appointment necessary).
 The books are not available for loan, but will be available to be viewed in person during your visit.

 Part of the Library Service’s special collections are held at The Box, namely: the ‘Songs of the West’ manuscripts of Devon folk songs collected by Sabine Baring-Gould in the 1800s.
 Baring-Gould was a prolific Exeter-born writer of novels and non-fiction covering theology, folklore, social commentary, travel and history and his books are held in the main Local Studies collection.

 The Local Studies ephemera, photograph and print collections are also largely housed at The Box, as well as significant manuscript material such as Dartmoor letterboxing books.

 You can check if we hold the archive items you require in advance of your visit by consulting our archive online catalogue.
 The catalogue includes digital photographs of parts of our collections but please note that we still have a lot more to digitise.
 You are welcome to visit us to view the collections, or get in touch to request a copy of what we hold (subject to copyright restrictions).

 You can see what local studies books we carry by visiting the library online catalogue.

 We are unable to carry out research on your behalf but we can provide details of local researchers who can assist you for a fee.